Related Posts

 Here are some additional ideas to create memorable experiences for volunteers:

-Check out this case study on a nonprofit who looks at volunteerism differently!
+Check out this case study on a nonprofit that looks at volunteerism differently!
 For City Rescue Mission, volunteer opportunities are all about building relationships. 🙂

 Another great way to thank volunteers is to recognize their individual contributions towards achieving your organization’s mission and goals.
 Recognition is important because it creates a personal link between a specific volunteer and the impact your nonprofit is making in the community.